Regarding procedures for application

 Is it allowable to make a proposal through the methods other than filling in the specified application forms (i.e. by oral presentation or using the media such as brochures and image files)?

 We will not accept any proposals not using the stipulated submission forms.
-Any other form will NOT be taken into account for the paper screening.
+Any other media you may use will NOT be taken into account for the paper screening.

 We would like to make a proposal jointly with other companies.
-Is it possible to recommend partner companies or organizations for us?
+Is it possible for you to suggest or recommend partner companies or organizations for us?

 No. You must find suitable partners and establish the implementation scheme by yourself.